gigawhattt/OBS-DoubleVision/README.txt

 4. Select your video capture device in the Video Capture Device properties

-5. Open filter settings for each of the Hue and Offset filters, scroll to the bottom and click Start
+5. Open filter settings by right-clicking the Video Capture Device and selecting Filters.
+Open each of the Hue and Offset filter settings and scroll to the bottom.
+Click Start.

 ################# DoubleVision Patch Notes #################